loicland/superpoint_graph/README.md

 | Semantic3D |  yes                  | to come soon      |
 | vKITTI3D   |  no                   | yes               |
 | ScanNet    |  to come soon         | to come soon      |

+To use pytorch-geometric graph convolutions instead of our own, use the option `--use_pyg 1` in `./learning/main.py`.
+Their code is more stable and just as fast.
+Otherwise, use `--use_pyg 0`

 #### Evaluation